nodejs/llhttp/README.md

 ## How?

-Over time, I've tried different approaches for improving [http_parser][0]'s code base.
-However, all of them were destined to fail miserably due to significant performance degradation resulting from them.
+Over time, different approaches for improving [http_parser][0]'s code base were tried.
+However, all of them failed due to resulting significant performance degradation.
+Most of this degradation comes from the extensive [spilling][2] that is inevitable for such large function as `http_parser_execute`.

-Then
+Splitting the big switch statement into small functions naively should work, but, in practice, is feasible only through using a dispatch loop in `execute`, which is slow due to lots of failed branch predictions.
+Dispatch loop can be avoided by use of [tail calls][3], which cannot be guaranteed in C language.

+To overcome this impediment, this project utilizes [llparse][1] for converting the switch statement into [LLVM bitcode][4].
+Small functions for each separate state of the parser are created and linked together through [`musttail`][5] calls.

+The end result of such process is a binary bitcode file, that could be compiled to machine code with [clang][6] compiler.

 #### LICENSE